 How to Reset Your Mindset When You’re Feeling Stuck

-Before you can move forward, you need to recognize and accept how you feel.
+The first thing you can start with is to recognize and accept how you feel.
 Ignoring or suppressing emotions only prolongs stagnation.

-Tip: Take a few minutes to journal about your feelings.
+Tip: Take a few minutes to journal about your feelings, let it out- no filters.
+Be honest with yourself.
 Writing down what’s bothering you helps process emotions and create a plan for change.

 Example: Instead of saying, "I don’t know what to do with my life," try writing, "I feel stuck in my career and want to explore new opportunities."